- Pemphigus foliaceus in cats: causes, diagnosis and treatment

 Itching and discomfort

 Itching (pruritus) is a variable companion of PF.
-Some cats exhibit intense itching, while others show little sign of discomfort.
-If itching is present, it can lead to further skin trauma from scratching and biting, causing secondary infections and ulcerations.
+Some cats exhibit intense itching, while others show little to no discomfort.
+When itching is present, it can lead to further skin trauma from scratching and biting, causing secondary infections and ulcerations.

 Hair loss (alopecia)

 Hair loss is a common symptom in cats with PF.
 The affected areas may be completely bald or have thin, brittle hair.
-Alopecia often occurs in connection with the crusty and eroded areas of the skin.
+Alopecia often occurs in conjunction with crusted and eroded skin lesions.

 Localization of symptoms